yussufjpg/Discord.JS-Tips/Logging User Based Activities.md

 You can make this look much better with embeds, you can go to 'Generating Embeds' section if you want to make.

-p.s: You can log emotes but logging them is basically useless so i didn't add it.
+p.s.
+You can log emotes but logging them is basically useless so i didn't add it.